kiran94/prfiesta/README.md

 You can also customize the output file name using the `--output` option.

-### Time Filter
+### Date Filter

-When using the `--after` and `--before` date filters, by default `prfiesta` will use the `created` time dimension with these filters on the Git provider (e.g GitHub).
+When using the `--after` and `--before` date filters, by default `prfiesta` will use the `created` date dimension with these filters on the Git provider (e.g GitHub).
 This may not fit your use case and you may want to filter on when a pull request was updated instead.
 To do this you can use the `--use_updated` flag.

 See more information [here](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests#search-by-when-an-issue-or-pull-request-was-created-or-last-updated).